 Data Visualize & Analyze

-Goals & Data Model
+Data Model

-Our goal is to collect sufficient data regarding New Zealand economy as well as its Monterey policies, so we are able to produce a good view of the country and analyze the effectiveness of its policies via data visualization.

-Monetary policy that are measures employed by governments to influence economic activity, to be more specific, by manipulating the supplies of money & credit as well as official cash rate (OCR).
-The common objectives of such manipulation are to control inflation, maintain high employment rate and boost economic growth rates, but these objectives are often in conflict with each other.
-Inflation control is the RBNZ's only objective under the Banking (Prudential Regulation) Act 1989, but the conflicting objective of guaranteeing employment was also planned in year 2018 and added to the Reserve Bank of New Zealand Act 2021 (RBNZ, 2022).
-We believe we would be able to observe such conflict in the our data.
-High CPI trends in recent years, caused New Zealand Reserved Bank to restrict money supply and increasing the interest rate in an attempt to combat high inflation rate.
+Monetary policy that are measures employed by governments to influence economic activity, to be more specifically, by manipulating the supplies of money & credit as well as the official cash rate (OCR).
+The common objectives of such manipulation are to control inflation, maintain a high employment rate and boost economic growth rates, but these objectives are often in conflict with each other.
+Inflation control is the RBNZ's only objective under the Banking (Prudential Regulation) Act 1989, but the conflicting objective of guaranteeing employment was also planned in the year 2018 and added to the Reserve Bank of New Zealand Act 2021 (RBNZ, 2022).
+We believe we would be able to observe such conflict in our data.
+High CPI trends in recent years caused New Zealand Reserved Bank to restrict the money supply and increase the interest rate in an attempt to combat the high inflation rate.

-The relationship key between these entities are timestamps (Year, Month, Quarter); Based on economic principles, as New Zealand Reserve Bank sets its interest rate up, business will have difficulty of getting cheap loans for further development, it is anticipated that business development will be reduced, which leads to increment of unemployment.
-On the other hand, increase of Reserve Bank interest rate will attract oversea hot money for short term investment, therefore it is anticipated that exchange rate of New Zealand dollars VS. Other currency mainly US dollars will go up.
-The high Reserve bank interest rate will lead to lower level of economic activities, subsequently in term of cargo freight statistics, general vehicle activities will drop.
-At the same time, raising interest rate usually leads to dropping of the CPI.
+The relationship key between these entities is timestamps (Year, Month, Quarter); Based on economic principles, as New Zealand Reserve Bank sets its interest rate up, a business will have difficulty getting cheap loans for further development.
+It is anticipated that business development will be reduced, which will lead to an increment in unemployment.
+On the other hand, an increase in the Reserve Bank interest rate will attract oversea hot money for short-term investment.
+Therefore, it is anticipated that the exchange rate of New Zealand dollars VS Other currencies, mainly U.S. dollars, will go up.
+The high Reserve bank interest rate will lead to a lower level of economic activities, and subsequently, in terms of cargo freight statistics, general vehicle activities will drop.
+At the same time, raising interest rates usually leads to a drop in the CPI.

-When the economic activities are low and unemployment rate is high, the government is under pressure to unleash new monetary policies to stimulate economy.
+When economic activities are low and the unemployment rate is high, the government is under pressure to unleash new monetary policies to stimulate the economy.
 Hence government usually resolve to lower reserve bank interest rate.
-With high reserve bank interest rate, we should be able to observe weak New Zealand dollars VS over currency.
-Thus make export of our products cheaper, therefore attracts more oversea orders, subsequently we should be able to observe an increase of freight transportation activities, oversea passage flights.
-To stimulate general economic growth, government usually starts major infrastructural projects like major road works, etc. Hence it is also anticipated that general road construction activities are increasing.
-We will collecting online public data to verify economic principles and examine relationship between data.
+With a high reserve bank interest rate, we should be able to observe weak New Zealand dollars VS over currency.
+Thus make export of our products cheaper, therefore attracts more overseas orders.
+Subsequently, we should be able to observe an increase in freight transportation activities and oversea passage flights.
+To stimulate general economic growth, the government usually starts major infrastructural projects like major road works, etc. Hence it is also anticipated that general road construction activities are increasing.
+We will collect online public data to verify economic principles and examine the relationship between data.
 We collected the following data to test the correlation: